-This is a non-profit organization that performs in-depth research and analysis across a wide variety of industries, such as politics, science, news and media, religion, technology and the internet, social media, and public opinion polling.
+This is a non-profit organization that performs in-depth research and analysis across a wide variety of industries, such as politics, science, news and media, religion, technology the internet, social media, and public opinion polling.

 Here, you will be able to gain access to insightful and transparent data that can be used to take your marketing research efforts to the next level.

 All the reports in the database offer a demographic breakdown of the industry as well as graphics, which can help you understand the data itself better and how it may apply to your particular business.

 When it comes to uncovering trends in the market, gaining market insights, understanding the behavior of consumers, and more, Think with Google research tools can give it to you.

 With this robust collection of tools — that are free to use, we might add — you will gain access to top-level insights, valuable statistics, and even marketing tools that you can use to your advantage.